Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: The case of arbitrary : general wind Riemannian structures

 ($\it (iv1) \Leftrightarrow (iv4)$) As the slices $S_t$ are closed, spacelike and acausal, each one will be Cauchy if and only if it is crossed by any future-pointing inextendible lightlike pregeodesic $\rho$ (see \cite[Lemma 14.42 and Corollary 14.54]{O'neill}).
 So, let $\rho$ be any inextendible future-pointing lightlike pregeodesic and let us parametrize it as $\rho(s)=(s,x_{\rho}(s))$ (recall Lemma~\ref{tparam}).
-Hence $S_t$ will be Cauchy if and only if $\rho$ is defined on $\R$.
-From the first part of Theorem~\ref{existenceofbolasNO}, this property is equivalent to saying that $(M,\Sigma)$ is forward and backward geodesically complete. \end{proof} \begin{rem} In light of the equivalence $(i)$ above, wind Finslerian structures where $x_1\in \bar B^+_{\Sigma}(x_0,r)$ does not imply that $x_0\in \bar B^-_{\Sigma}(x_1,r)$ do exist (in contrast with the Randers-Kropina case); in fact, it is not difficult to construct explicit examples, as the one in Fig.~\ref{dis6}.
+Hence, $S_t$ will be Cauchy if and only if $\rho$ is defined on $\R$.
+From the first part of Theorem~\ref{existenceofbolasNO}, this property is equivalent to saying that $(M,\Sigma)$ is forward and backward geodesically complete. \end{proof} \begin{rem} (1) As suggested by the equivalence $(i)$ above, wind Finslerian structures where $x_1\in \bar B^+_{\Sigma}(x_0,r)$ does not imply that $x_0\in \bar B^-_{\Sigma}(x_1,r)$ do exist (in contrast with the Randers-Kropina case); in fact, it is not difficult to construct explicit examples, as the one in Fig.~\ref{dis6}.

-About the comparison with the Randers-Kropina case, it is also worth pointing out that Theorem \ref{kropinaLadder} was stated by using only balls for the Finslerian separation $d_F$, as this notion has familiar similarities with a distance.
-Thus, the results stated here in terms of c-balls also extend those in that theorem.
+(2) In the comparison with the Randers-Kropina case, notice that Theorem~\ref{kropinaLadder} was stated by using only balls for the Finslerian separation $d_F$, as this notion had familiar similarities with a distance.
+However, the results stated here in terms of c-balls are more accurate and refine those in that theorem.

 \end{rem}